Paternity leave and pay

 • they have availed of the right to take paid time off to attend pre-adoption appointments

-If you think the employee doesn't qualify for paternity leave but they dispute this, contact the Labour Relations Agency (LRA) Workplace Information Service on Tel 03300 555 300.
+If you think the employee doesn't qualify for paternity leave and they dispute this, contact the Labour Relations Agency (LRA) Workplace Information Service on Tel 03300 555 300.

 The right to paternity leave - overseas adoptions